-At the annual conference for the National Community Reinvestment Coalition Tuesday, Federal Reserve Chair Janet Yellen stressed the importance of workforce development initiatives in improving the lives of low- and moderate-income Americans and strengthening communities suffering from persistently higher unemployment rates.
+At the annual conference for the National Community Reinvestment Coalition, Federal Reserve Chair Janet Yellen stressed the importance of workforce development initiatives to improve the lives of low- and moderate-income Americans and strengthen communities suffering from persistently higher unemployment rates.

 “Educational programs and training that lead to better paying and more steady work are crucial for people without college degrees, particularly lower-income workers,” she said.

 At the event, which marked the 40th anniversary of the Community Reinvestment Act (CRA), Yellen re-emphasized the Federal Reserve’s role in holding banks’ accountable in meeting the credit needs of the communities they serve, not just through home mortgages, but through investments in educational opportunities and the development of small businesses.

 “As many of you know, we recently revised our interagency guidance to clarify how various community development activities are considered in assessing CRA performance, among them workforce development …”